NeuroPDE+: A Scalable Neuromorphic PDE Accelerator Based on Spintronic and Ferroelectric Devices: Acknowledgment

 \end{IEEEbiography} -2\baselineskip plus -1fil

-\begin{IEEEbiography} [{ }]{Lizhou Wu} (Member, IEEE) received the B.Sc. degree in electronic science and engineering from Nanjing University, Nanjing, China, the M.Eng. degree in computer science and technology from NUDT, Changsha, China, and the Ph.D. degree (Hons.) in computer engineering from Delft University of Technology.

-He is currently an assistant professor at the College of Computer Science and Technology, NUDT.
-His research interests include: 1) Spintronic design, automation and test, 2) Emerging computing paradigms based on non-volatile memory devices, 3) Domain-specific computing systems.
+\begin{IEEEbiography} [{ }]{Lizhou Wu} (Member, IEEE) received the B.Sc. degree from Nanjing University in 2013, the M.Eng. degree from NUDT in 2015, and the Ph.D. degree (Hons.) from Delft University of Technology in 2021.
+He is currently an assistant professor with NUDT.
+His research interests include emerging computing paradigms based on non-volatile memory and heterogeneous systems.
+He received the IEEE TTTC E.J.
+McCluskey Doctoral Thesis Award in 2021, the Best Paper Award at DATE'20, and three best paper nominations. \end{IEEEbiography} -2\baselineskip plus -1fil